robpvn/All-About-Bob---Android-Factoid-App/README.md

 Due to its nature, this app is not on the app store, nor does it have a precompiled binary.
 If you want to try it out, you can download the code, customise it by changing strings.xml and profile.jpg (nothing else!), then compile it with Eclipse and the Android SDK.
 The layout is specially designed to fit with and only tested on a HTC Desire Z, but it should easily fit most phones.

-Ha not been updated or maintained since the Android 2.x days, so probably looks pretty bad by today's standards.
+Has not been updated or maintained since the Android 2.x days, so probably looks pretty bad by today's standards.